askmike/gekko/README.md

  * Import historical market data
  * Broadcast market data over pubsub messaging systems

+## TA strategies

+Gekko comes with some [basic strategies](https://github.com/askmike/gekko/blob/stable/docs/Trading_methods.md) (which implement a single indicator).
+But with some basic javascript you can [create your own strategies](https://github.com/askmike/gekko/blob/stable/docs/internals/trading_methods.md).
+You can use over 130 indicators to create your perfect prediction model. *Why don't you combine Bollinger Bands, CCI, MACD with a STOCHRSI indicator?*

 ## Automated Trading platform

 Gekko can watch the realtime markets, you can [apply automated trading methods](https://github.com/askmike/gekko/blob/stable/docs/internals/trading_methods.md) to do live or simulated trading ([automated trading](https://github.com/askmike/gekko/blob/stable/docs/Plugins.md#trader) or [paper trading](https://github.com/askmike/gekko/blob/stable/docs/Plugins.md#profit-simulator-paper-trader)).
 Gekko stores all market data it sees, this makes it possible to simulate trading strategies against historical data to see whether they would have been profitable ([backtesting](https://github.com/askmike/gekko/blob/stable/docs/Backtesting.md)).